Negro Parbellon: the story begins...

 We had taken a Leicester City football up with us as I wanted to see whether the altitude would make it explode as a little experiment for school children on how air pressure changes with altitude.
 That night we decided to have ‘movie night’ – a treat for us.
 We watched Castaway (one of our favourites) and immediately thought about our little football.
 Well…as long as we left one side untouched so we could film the experiment…we figured it would be ok to make some changes to the other side.
 In the film Castaway, the poor guy stuck on the desert island for four years makes a companion he calls ‘Wilson’, painting a sort of face onto a football with blood.
 Blood doesn’t stick to footballs very well, so we used chocolate paste instead, and before long, we had our own Wilson, nicknamed ‘Leicester’.

 The following day the three of us (me, Max and Leicester) moved up to a camp at 5,100 metres.
-I was stopping every 50 metres or so to be sick, and felt miserable.
+I was stopping every 50 metres or so to be sick, and felt pretty bad.
 Add to that some severe stomach trouble, and you get the picture!
-The going was tough - we got stuck in some really deep penitentes (snow/ice spikes), leaving us hip-deep in snow and struggling to move forwards at all. (photo) It was frustrating (Max got mad!), and we took hours to climb only 200 metres.
+The going was tough - we got stuck in some really deep penitentes (snow/ice spikes), leaving us hip-deep in snow and struggling to move forwards at all.
+It was a bit frustrating (Max got mad!), and we took hours to climb only 200 metres.
 Still, we were in place for an attempt on the summit.

 By this point I hadn’t eaten properly for many days, but we set off for the summit the following morning, early, way before the Sun came up.
 It was a long slog, first a steep rock ascent, then along an endless ridge.
 The going was awkward, and several snow/ice patches had to be crossed that were extremely steep (see video below).
 Don't fall....
 We had a couple of ‘don’t fall now’ moments, aware that one slip would leave us careering down hundreds of metres of ice.
 6 km doesn’t seem like a very long way when you’re at sea level, but when you’re heading for a 6000+ metre summit, it can seem endless.
 My lack of acclimatisation was evident, and the wind was rising.
 Hours later we arrived at a large level platform, and having been blasted by the wind, despite my down mitts, I could no longer feel my fingers.
 We had to stop and Max helped me warm them up, but in sitting down, I got the most terrible cramp in my calf muscle.
 It was agony, as were my fingers as feeling eventually returned to them, and we laughed at how pathetic I looked, writhing on the ground grasping my leg and staring at my incredibly painful fingers!
 We continued on with our slog up the 250 metres of altitude gain left until the summit and finally arrived!
 We don’t tend to spend long on these summits as it’s so cold and often really windy.
 It had taken longer than expected to reach this summit, so we took some lovely summit photos, before heading back down again.